Sophie Cunningham

 Author, Social Commentator

-Sophie Cunningham has worked in publishing for twenty years, most recently as the editor of Meanjin.
-She is the author of two novels, Geography (2004) and Bird (2008) as well as the non-fiction Melbourne.
+Sophie Cunningham worked in publishing for twenty years before becoming the Chair of the Literature Board of the Australia Council.
+She is well known for her work as the editor of Meanjin, and is the author of two novels, Geography (2004) and Bird (2008) as well as the non-fiction Melbourne.

 Where have your works been published?